August 05, 2020

 If you're looking for vintage books on canning and freezing, Reading Vintage has many on our shelves.

-Both Ball Blue Book and Kerr Canning are popular.
+Both the Blue Ball and Kerr Canning pamphlets are popular.
 Along with other books on the topic.
 Just browse the Cookbook and Recipe collection or put canning in the search bar.

 I hope this information helps you in your kitchen preparing healthy meals for your family now and in the future.